Cardiopulmonary Department Services

 Restless Leg Syndrome (Nocturnal Myoclonus)

-Nocturnal Myoclonus is a disorder characterized by excessive movement of the legs during sleep, which causes arousal, also known as Restless Leg Syndrome.
+Nocturnal Myoclonus is a disorder characterized by excessive movement of the legs during sleep, which causes arousal and poor sleep quality.It is also known as Restless Leg Syndrome.

-Parasomnias are abnormal and recurrent nighttime behavior such as sleepwalking, sleep talking, night terrors, head banging etc.
+Parasomnias are abnormal and recurrent nighttime behavior such as sleepwalking, sleep talking, night terrors, and headbanging as examples.